bloominstituteoftechnology/Sprint-Challenge-Advanced-React/ANSWERS.md

 - [ ] What is the purpose of a custom hook?

-        A custom hook is used to extend multiple pieces of staeful logic.
+        A custom hook is used to extend multiple pieces of stateful logic.

 ------------------------------------------------------------------------------------------------